 Encouraging conversations within your family dynamic that surround finances and money can be more valuable than you may realize.
 It’s shocking to learn that many families don’t discuss finances and therefore when it gets passed down, children or loved ones don’t know what to do with their wealth or how to invest the money they inherit to benefit them long-term.
 That is where the generational wealth statistic, “70% of wealthy families lose their wealth by the second generation and 90% by the following generation” comes from.
 That being said, it’s extremely beneficial to show your future generations the value of money, along with ways to spend, invest, budget, save, and prepare wisely.
 Generational wealth can be a blessing or a curse.
 Allow your loved ones to benefit from your hard work by encouraging them to discuss finances and continue to grow their financial literacy throughout their lifetime to pass it down once again to their children.

-When it comes to retirement planning, there is so much to consider.
+Whether you’re interested in Houston retirement strategies or retirement planning advice in San Ramon, when it comes to retirement planning, there is so much to consider.
 Make sure you aren’t only setting yourself up for enjoyable years ahead, but also leaving the legacy you’ve always intended.
 By being proactive with some of these ways to contribute to your family’s wealth and preparing ahead of time, you can retire with peace of mind knowing that your life is meant to be enjoyed.